-My childhood was spent in a rural part of West Germany, which I left in 1984, aged 19, to settle in the UK.
+My childhood was spent in a rural part of Western Germany, which I left in 1984, aged 19, to settle in the UK.
 Those were the days when we did not talk of gap years, travelled without mobile phones and did not have internet access.

 The new direction I had opted for came with a new economic reality.
-I embraced financial vulnerability as an opportunity for more lifestyle changes and moved onto a quirky and neglected boat.
+I embraced financial vulnerability as an opportunity for more lifestyle changes and moved onto a quirky and neglected houseboat.
 With lots of TLC, DIY and some professional help this has now been my home for many years.

 After obtaining my post graduate qualification (MA in Integrative Counselling & Psychotherapy) as well as BACP Accreditation and Registration, I continued working in the NHS.